- Monthly Theme: Erotic Thrillers

 Sean: This is basically what Twilight is all about.

-Sean: So… I feel like this movie (and horror in general) is obsessed with the threat that men pose to women.
+Sean: So… this movie (and horror in general) is obsessed with the threat that men pose to women.
 Remember the rapey jock spying on Terry in Friday the 13th Part 2?
 So… as a heterosexual woman, have you ever “feared” the men you’ve dated, not because they were actually dangerous, but that they just had the potential to be?

 Kristine: Hmmm, interesting.